-Over the past several years, the Air District has implemented aggressive cost containment measures including maintaining historically high vacancy rates and reducing capital expenditures.
-In FYE 2017, the Air District is proposing to fill some of these vacancies in order to support mandated stationary source programs, ensure that core functions will be maintained at levels necessary to adequately service the regulated community, and address key policy initiatives such as the Refinery Emissions Reduction Strategy and the Climate Action Work Program.
-In order to improve program efficiency, the Air District has recently initiated an on-line permitting system for high-volume source categories including gas stations, dry cleaners, and auto-body shops.
+In FYE 2017, the Air District is proposing to fill more of these vacancies in order to support mandated stationary source programs, ensure that core functions will be maintained at levels necessary to adequately service the regulated community, and to further address key policy initiatives such as the Refinery Emissions Reduction Strategy and the Climate Action Work Program.
+In order to improve program efficiency, the Air District has recently initiated an on-line permitting system for high-volume source categories including gas stations, dry cleaners, and auto-body shops, and is expanding this system for additional source categories.
 Staff will continue to identify and maintain a level of effort to achieve Air District mandates and continually monitor the pattern of revenues versus expenditures.